 Last Saturday, September 6, we were able to join Kawaii in Manila 2 as exhibitors.
-As you may have read before, this event is the brainchild of Kawaii Philippines–with ice cream, cotton candy, contests, a funky photo booth courtesy of Instax, adorable school girl uniforms and loads of fun activities that made last Saturday a day to remember.
+This event is the brainchild of Kawaii Philippines and Kaila of Rainbowholic—with ice cream, cotton candy, contests, a funky photo booth courtesy of Instax, adorable school girl uniforms and loads of fun activities that made last Saturday a day to remember.

 Things were pretty busy at our booth, so I wasn’t able to take as many photos as I would have liked, but I was able to catch a few in between bathroom breaks to share our own Kawaii In Manila experience with!